 We have authorized a total of 61,032 shares of common stock for issuance pursuant to all awards granted under the 2007 Plan.
 The number of shares issued or reserved pursuant to the 2007 Plan (or pursuant to outstanding awards) is subject to adjustment as a result of mergers, consolidations, reorganizations, stock splits, reverse stock splits, stock dividends and other changes in our common stock.
-Shares subject to awards that have been terminated, expired unexercised, forfeited, settled in cash or cancelled in accordance with the cancellation and regrant procedures under the 2007 Plan will again become available for issuance under the Amended and Restated 2013 Plan and shall no longer be available for issuance under the 2007 Plan.
-Shares of common stock used to pay the exercise price of awards will also again become available for issuance under the Amended and Restated 2013 Plan and shall no longer be available for issuance under the 2007 Plan.
+Shares subject to awards that have been terminated, expired unexercised, forfeited, settled in cash or cancelled in accordance with the cancellation and regrant procedures under the 2007 Plan will again become available for issuance under the Amended and Restated 2013 Plan and shall no longer be available for issuance under the 2007 Plan and shall no longer be available for issuance under the 2007 Plan.